kevingermain/kslider/README.md

 Kslider : simple slider for jQuery
 =============

-Kslider is a very simple slider for images with a little code HTML and jQuery to work
+Kslider is a very simple slider for images with a little code HTML and jQuery (4kb) to work

-How to work
+How it works
 -----------

-### Your HTML with thumnails (exemple 1)
+### Your HTML with thumbnails (exemple 1)
 	 <div id="kslider">
 		<div>
 			<img src="img/1.jpg" alt="">